sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 - Traditional SAI headers are defined in the [OCP SAI project repo](https://github.com/opencomputeproject/SAI/tree/master/inc).These are hand-generated and maintained.
-DASH uses a subset of these to manage underlay functions, e.g. device management, Layer 3 routing and so forth.
+DASH uses a subset of these to manage "underlay" functions, e.g. device management, Layer 3 routing and so forth.
 - DASH SAI "overlay" objects are derived from a [P4 Behavioral Model](https://github.com/Azure/DASH/tree/main/sirius-pipeline).
 A script